 Safety on the job

 Wet or muddy ground produces unsafe working conditions for workers.
-The wet soil can trip work.
+The wet soil can trip workers.
 Water can also obstruct certain tasks.
 Its presence can also damage construction equipment or impede operations.
 Johnston Dan of SANDPIPER says that safety for the miner’s ranks first before any construction or mining activity.

 Trends in technology